 The tabcmd installer is included on the primary node with Tableau Server versions earlier than 10.1.
 If you have Tableau Server 10.0.x or earlier, you can find TabcmdInstaller.exe in

 When Tableau Server or Tableau Online is upgraded to a new version, if an updated version of tabcmd is required, you can download it from the Tableau Releases page on the Tableau website, to avoid issues caused by version incompatibilities.
 Using an out of date version of tabcmd can cause errors and unpredictable results.

-Go to the Tableau Server Releases page (do this even if you use Tableau Online).
+Open a web browser and go to the Tableau Server Releases page (do this even if you use Tableau Online).